paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Description

-The Candidate Selection subsystem is notified by the Overseer on two events:

-- a new parablock candidate is available
+The Candidate Selection subsystem is notified by the Overseer when a new parablock candidate is available.
-- a peer has seconded a parablock candidate

 This module is only ever interested in parablocks assigned to the particular parachain which this validator is currently handling.